f5devcentral/f5-professional-services/examples/terraform-deployments/https-application/README.md

 # Overview

 This terraform deployment create the basic configuration on a F5OS tenant and an HTTPS application using AS3, DO and terraform.
-The code can be used on any BIG-IP with 13.1 and later and is not specific for a F5OS tenant
+The code can be used on any BIG-IP with 13.1 and later, but is not specific for a F5OS tenant

 ## How it works